Sports Goods Categories

 A cricket ball is single-handedly the most important part of the game, without which there is no cricket.
 Traditionally cricket was always played with a red cricket ball, but there have been records of arguments and requests to change the colour of the ball since 1937.
 Eventually, as the game got more structured, the use of white cricket balls became more popular.

-The white balls were introduced to the game and were exclusively being used in ODIs, and T20 matches.
+The white balls were introduced to the game and exclusively used in ODIs, and T20 matches.
 Shortly after that, a few matches started utilizing the green ball as well.
-Red, white and pink cricket balls got filtered for specific games the main reason being, that in yellow floodlights, the red ball becomes slightly brownish, hence camouflaging with the pitch.
+Red, white, and pink cricket balls got filtered for specific games, the main reason being that in yellow floodlights, the red ball becomes slightly brownish, hence camouflaging with the pitch.
 White and pink balls are now used for such games.

 A cricket ball’s core comprises a cork, which is tightly wound by strings that later get covered with a leather case, that has a slightly raised sewn crease.
 Let us explore what these balls are made of and how they are manufactured.